7 Exercises to Do Everyday – Introduction

 Add a brief warm-up before and a few cool-down stretches after, and you’ll be done in 30 minutes or less.

-Provided you get enough sleep, most people should have no problem recovering from such short workouts.
+If you get enough sleep, most people will have no problem recovering from such short workouts.

 7 Exercises You Should Do Everyday – Bob & Brad